cypher-grignote/smart-file-sorter/README.md

 - Supports a wide range of file extensions (see source code for the full list).
 - Automatically creates destination folders if they do not exist.
 - Prevents overwriting by renaming duplicates with `_(copy)`.
-- Skips hidden files and the script itself.
+- Skips hidden files, common system files and the script itself.

 ---